blockedandloaded/complexUI/README.md

 # This is a more fleshed out and more complex UI with features that the simpler, blockchain implementation has not implemented.
-We used a template for this version to build our ideas visually.
-Ideally we would eventually merge these two to form a hybrid UI!
+We used an angular template for this version to build our ideas visually.

+# Ideally we would eventually merge these two to form a hybrid UI!
 This frontend is not as lightweight as our other and gave us issues with deployment.

 # To run this version of our UI:
     • clone repo